mkouhia/morse-audio-decoder/README.md

 ## Technical description

-Exploratory data analysis and first program implementation is performed in [this jupyter notebook](notebooks/2022-02-23%20Wundernut%2011%20exploration.ipynb).
+Exploratory data analysis and first program implementation is performed in [this jupyter notebook][initial-notebook].

 ### Restrictions